How We Guide You Step by Step.

 Step 2: Valuing the Estate

-- Confirm liabilities and debts and calculate accurate figures for reporting.
+- Confirm liabilities and debts.

 Step 4: Administering the Estate

-- Distribute specific legacies and charitable gifts outlined in the Will.
+- Distribute legacies and charitable gifts.

-- Maintain and prepare final estate accounts for transparency with all beneficiaries.
+- Prepare estate accounts for beneficiaries.

 How Long Does Probate Take?